 - This is an English language course and a good standard of English comprehension is required.

-- If you're undertaking other professional studies or exams at the same time, we strongly encourage you to consider how this will impact on your ability to commit to the GHHM course.
-Inability to participate adequately during the course will result in not being certified to sit the DTM&H exam.
+If you’re undertaking other professional studies or exams at the same time, we strongly encourage you to consider how this will impact on your ability to commit to the GHHM course.
+Inability to participate adequately during the course will result in not being certified to sit the DTM&H exam and failure in GHHM course completion.

 Please note that this application is for students wanting to join the GHHM Course at the India site only.
 For those wishing to apply for the GHHM course at the UK site, please contact email@example.com.